bidwolf/pro-bar/README.md

 ### Registering blueprint

-This is quite simple to do, you just need to import your blueprint in the `server` directory from the `routes` directory them use `app.register_blueprint(imported_blueprint)`, and done!
+This is quite simple to do, you just need to import your blueprint in the `server` directory from the `routes` directory then use `app.register_blueprint(imported_blueprint)`, and done!

 ### Creating a Customized Error

 This is the finesse of inheritance and polymorphism, here in our codebase we actually can create any error type for our project.
-This is because python is a object oriented language, that allow us to work very well with that concept.
+This is because Python is an object-oriented language, that allows us to work very well with that concept.

-So to create a http_unauthorized_entity error, you can follow this steps:
+So to create a http_unauthorized_entity error, you can follow these steps:

-1. create a module responsible to contain the class `HttpUnauthorizedEntity`
+1. create a module responsible for containing the class `HttpUnauthorizedEntity`
 2. Then you use the concept of polymorphism like this:
   ```python
   class HttpUnauthorizedEntity(Exception): # this receive an Exception as argument